 Knee Therapy Treatments

-Umbilical Allografts - Diminished or torn cartilage and tears in the ACL or MCL may be helped with the stem cells and other growth factors found in umbilical allografts.
-Many stem cell options are available to you, but we feel that this one offers more healing properties than the others.
+Umbilical Allografts - Diminished or torn cartilage and tears in the ACL or MCL may be helped with the growth factors found in umbilical allografts.
+Many therapy options are available to you, but we feel that this one offers more healing properties than the others.
 Our injections are derived from the Wharton’s Jelly extracted from the umbilical cord.
 This clear gel-like tissue contains up to fifty times more hyaluronic acid and growth factors than amniotic fluid, which greatly increases your body’s ability to regenerate the cells you need to heal your knee successfully.
 It is not unusual to have success after a single injection.

 Plasma-Rich Platelets - We also offer PRP treatments for knee pain.
 In this treatment option, we extract a small amount of your blood and spin it in a centrifuge to separate the platelets.
 We then inject your platelets into the injured area.
 These platelets release growth factors that promote natural tissue healing.
 PRP typically requires 3 treatments.